 I’ve mentioned in other articles on this topic that dye sub printing is a relative newcomer in the sign and banner industry, and that in the past decades, vinyl banners were the main advertising medium for inexpensive temporary advertising.
 Vinyl items are still a huge industry, and everything from billboards to the sides of buildings and even truck trailers have vinyl displays advertising on them.

-However, for the more artistically inclined client, and particularly those who are wanting to advertise their product or service at trade shows or in retail environments have never been completely satisfied with the plastic-like appearance of banners, although matte finish ones have been around for the past decade and at least they’re not shiny.
+For the more artistically inclined client, and particularly those who are wanting to advertise their product or service at trade shows or in retail environments have never been completely satisfied with the plastic-like appearance of banners, although matte finish ones have been around for the past decade and at least they’re not shiny.
 This particular print method answered the need to be able to buy one or a few banners, full color, and not mortgage the home and sell the family into servitude to be able to do so.

 Chemistry + Polyester